openplans/openblock-old/docs/packages/ebpub.rst

       extensible metadata, described in the section on `SchemaFields and Attributes`_.

+    map_icon_url
+      A URL (can be relative) to an image to use as this news type's icon on maps.
+Should be roughly 40x40 pixels.
+Optional.

+    map_color
+      A color hex code (eg. #FF0000) to use for marking this news type on maps.
+Only used if map_icon_url is not provided.
+Optional.

 The difference between ``pub_date`` and ``item_date`` might be confusing.
 The distinction is intended for data sets where there's a lag in publishing or where the data is updated infrequently or irregularly.
 For example, on